Tell us what you find useful!

 BMJ Quality & Safety provides a rich mix of news, opinion, debate and research for academics, clinicians, healthcare managers and policy makers.
 It encourages the science of improvement, debate, and new thinking on improving the quality of healthcare.
 The journal is led by a patient-focused editorial team with a view towards helping all team members improve their knowledge with the overall goal of improving patient care.
 The journal integrates the academic and clinical aspects of quality and safety in healthcare by encouraging academics to create evidence and knowledge valued by clinicians and clinicians to value using evidence and knowledge to improve quality.

-Access to BMJ Quality gives you the opportunity to write up your quality improvement projects and publish them in BMJ Quality Improvement Reports free of charge.
+Access to BMJ Quality gives you the opportunity to write up your quality improvement projects and publish them in BMJ Open Quality free of charge.
 There are also online training modules available.

 Why publish with BMJ Quality: